e5pe0n/e5pe0n.github.io/docs/_posts/Software_Development/2023-02-15-Software_Development_Philosophy.md

 - DRY principle; Don't Repeat Yourself
   - every piece of knowledge must have a single, unambiguous, authoritative representation within a system

+# Refactoring

+- **put priority on consitency**
+  - confort the current convention even when coming to mind better implementation
+  - it just become an exception in the entire software design, that increases the complexity and tends to lose the order
+  - before modifying them, share the ideas and consideration in your mind with team members first
+    - **software development seems to be close to philosophizing**; we have to share and match our recognition and understanding about abstract images in our mind
+      - e.g. does the `User` class actually completely project the same *User* into my mind and yours?

 # Testing

 - write test code putting high priority on KISS principle